 Additionally, all splices shall be noted on the OTDR test documentation, and shall have no greater than a 0.03 db loss.

-All cables (including the CDCA and Trunk Line Cables) and all splices shall be tested as part of the completely installed system, and shall take place from ST connector to ST connector, if installed, or from the end the cable run at the outer limits of the project.
+All cables (including the CDCA and Trunk Line Cables) and all splices shall be tested as part of the completely installed system, and shall take place from connector to ST connector, if installed, or from the end the cable run at the outer limits of the project.

-The use of a “loop-back” testing procedure will be acceptable, if approved by FAST in advance of the testing.
+The use of a “loop-back” testing procedure will be acceptable, if approved by the Engineer in advance of the testing.

+ADD THE FOLLOWING PARAGRAPHS TO THIS SUBSECTION:

-E. The City shall have in their possession all pre- and post-testing data prior to final approval and acceptance by the City.
+E. FAST shall have in their possession all pre- and post-testing data prior to final approval and acceptance of the AMS and FMS cables by the FAST.

+F. The CLV shall have in their possession all pre- and post-testing data prior to final approval and acceptance of the CFO cables by TED.

 METHOD OF MEASUREMENT